This post covers the best things to do in Charleston in April and has been updated for 2023.

 As you walk around Charleston, keep your eyes peeled for the Charleston Hat Man located at the corner of Broad and Church Streets.

 First painted in 1892 to advertise a haberdashery, the Hat Man today can be spotted sporting 16 different hats and 12 different styles.
 Look closely!

 Focused on connecting people with water and wildlife, this aquarium entertains people of all ages.

 There are a number of exhibits that feature animals like sea turtles, alligators, a large variety of fish, and more!

 Cooper River Bridge Run Kids Run and Wonderfest

-Three-foot races at multiple skill level”s are available in addition to face painting, a petting zoo, jump castles, live music, pony rides, a climbing wall, and more!
+Three-foot races at multiple skill levels are available in addition to face painting, a petting zoo, jump castles, live music, pony rides, a climbing wall, and more!

 Relax with an Evening Carriage Tour

 On their evening Commercial District tour, listen to fascinating stories about the city’s history, architecture, and historical figures.
-This tour takes off at 5:45pm and 6pm and is often sold out–booking in advance is recommended.
+This tour takes off at 5:45 pm and 6:00 pm and is often sold out--booking in advance is recommended.